-Once common practice on nearly all farms, hedgerow laying involves partially cutting through each stem then laying them over and weaving them together to produce a thick living barrier.
+Once common practice on nearly all farms, hedge laying involves partially cutting through each stem then laying them over and weaving them together to produce a thick living barrier, which re-grows from the base (right).
 Once rejuvenated in this way, a hedgerow can be kept dense and healthy for many years by sympathetic cutting before being allowed to grow up to be layed once more.
 A hedgerow needs to be at least 3m and preferably 4m high to be layed.